 Ekwefi tells Ezinma about the tortoise, a cunning creature; who kills birds to enjoy the best of a feast leaving only scraps for them.
 The birds get their revenge causing the tortoise’s shell to break.
 A medicine man put the body back together, which is why the tortoise has such a rough shell instead of a smooth one.

 In the meantime, the child’s voice shrieks through the night, and she comes to the Konkwo’s compound to fetch Ezinma because Abala the Oracle wants to see the little girl.
-Well, Konkwo pleads with Chielo to come back later than his child is sleeping.
+Well, Konkwo pleads with Chielo to come back later as his child is sleeping.
 Ekwefi wants to go with her daughter, but Abala’s instructions were the opposite; he wants her alone.

 When Chielo takes her daughter, Ekwefi tells her husband that she will follow them regardless of the punishment.
-So she follows her all night through all the nine villages, Chielo takes Ezinma into the Oracle’s cave, and Ekwfie waits outside.
+So she follows her all night through all of the nine villages, Chielo takes Ezinma into the Oracle’s cave, and Ekwfie waits outside.
 Okonkwo appears startling and sits with her; she appreciates his presence and thinks of when she first came to Okonkwo’s hut.
 Then she can relate the story of tortoise haste and greedy with her husband.

 When she comes to fetch Ezinma, Chielo acts as priestess to the Oracle Abala; commanding her speech and appearance; Ekwefi hardly spoke to her at the wrestling match like a close friend.
 On the other side, Okonkwo’s real character reveals when he convinces Chielo not to take her daughter and then asks his wife to rest.
 And Ekwefi’s character is also told when she follows her daughter that she is agreed to go against everyone even if it’s God to save her daughter.